 - High annual fee of S$488, no waiver

-- Not as much luxury perks as other luxury cards like Citi Prestige MasterCard Credit Card or Standard Chartered Visa Infinite Card
+- Not as many luxury perks as other luxury cards such as the Citi Prestige MasterCard Credit Card or Standard Chartered Visa Infinite Card

 Pros of OCBC Titanium MasterCard Credit Card